yang70/secret-spot-saver/README.md

 I then generated a `SpotsController` and started creating the CRUD actions.
 However because I knew this would be accessed as an API I made sure that instead or rendering views I returned a [JSON](http://www.json.org/) object.
 Fortunately Rails makes this incredibly simple by allowing you to write a statment like `render json: spot`, which will convert an ActiveRecord object to JSON and package it up into a response.

 **NOTE:**
-I considered using an API versioning strategy like I discussed in my [blog](http://www.matthewgyang.com/articles/5), however with limited time to get this up and running I left that as a future refactor.
+I considered using an API versioning strategy, however with limited time to get this up and running I left that as a future refactor.

 ### Active Model Serializers
 I then utilized the [Active Model Serializers](https://github.com/rails-api/active_model_serializers) gem, which allows you to format your JSON objects to your liking, returning only the information you specify and in the format you decide.